-{¶99} Key in this analysis is the viability of the child, for a nonviable fetus is not a distinct human entity with rights that can be enforced.
+{¶100} Key in this analysis is the viability of the child, for a nonviable fetus is not a distinct human entity with rights that can be enforced.
 For example, an unborn child's right to recover for injuries suffered in utero has been established under the wrongful death statute, R.C.
 2125.01, and that right applies even if the child is stillborn.
 See, e.g., Jasinsky v.
 Potts, 153 Ohio St. 529, 92 N.E.2d 809 (1950), syllabus (holding that under the wrongful-death statute the administrator of the estate of a child who, while viable, suffered a prenatal injury through the alleged negligent act of another and who died after birth has a cause of action against such other for damages for the benefit of the parents of such infant).
 In Werling v.
 Sandy, 17 Ohio St.3d 45, 476 N.E.2d 1053 (1985), the Ohio Supreme Court took Jasinsky a step further to rule that "[a] viable fetus which is negligently injured en ventre sa mere and subsequently stillborn may be the basis for a wrongful death action pursuant to R.C.
 2125.01."
 Id. at syllabus.
 In other words, the deciding factor was not live birth, but the viability at the time of the injury.

-{¶100} MetroHealth does not dispute that a viable, unborn child has an independent right to seek redress for injury caused by negligence.
-Moreover, it does not dispute for purposes of this case that the child was viable at the time he suffered his injury caused by the lack of informed consent.6 MetroHealth argues, however, that Ohio has never recognized an independent claim for informed consent as to what was or was not disclosed to a child's mother during her labor and delivery.
+{¶101} MetroHealth does not dispute that a viable, unborn child has an independent right to seek redress for injury caused by negligence.
+Moreover, it does not dispute for purposes of this case that the child was viable at the time he suffered his injury caused by the lack of informed consent.10 MetroHealth argues, however, that Ohio has never recognized an independent claim for informed consent as to what was or was not disclosed to a child's mother during her labor and delivery.
 While no Ohio court has expressly recognized the right, courts in other jurisdictions have.

-{¶101} Shack v.
+{¶102} Shack v.
 Holland, 89 Misc.2d 78, 389 N.Y.S.2d 988 (1976), was arguably the first case to find that a viable, unborn fetus could assert an independent claim for lack of informed consent.
 The court first noted that New York recognized an unborn child's right to maintain an action for prenatal injuries.
 Id. at 82.
-The court next noted that New York law did not treat a lack of informed consent as a battery, but had opted for a "negligence approach" in which the torfeasor's actions were viewed under a standard of professional conduct.7 Id. at 85.
-Acknowledging that New York recognized that an unborn child had a cause of action for lack of informed consent and that the duty to disclose foreseeable risks were grounded in negligence, the court framed the question as whether an unborn child has a cause of action for lack of informed consent via the mother of the child.
-Id. at 85.
-The court found that "although the obligation to disclose runs to the mother," the unborn child "comes within the area of persons to be protected."
-Id.
-It concluded:
+The court next noted that New York law did not treat a lack of informed consent as a battery, but had opted for a "negligence approach" in which the torfeasor's actions were viewed under a standard of professional conduct.
+11 Id. at 85.
+Acknowledging that New York recognized that an unborn child had a cause of action for lack of informed consent and that the duty to disclose foreseeable risks were grounded in negligence, the court framed the question as

-6 R.C.
+10 R.C.
 2919.16(M) defines "viable" as the stage of development of a human fetus where "there is a realistic possibility of the maintaining and nourishing of a life outside of the womb with or without temporary artificial life-sustaining support."
 That the child has survived injuries suffered just prior to and during his birth conclusively establishes his viability.